 About the Imperial Novice Course

 The Imperial Novice Course was established in 2010 and we have over a decade of experience delivering a high-quality introduction to Anaesthesia.
-We have consistently tried to improve and keep our content relevant to the developing needs of our novices.
-Our traditional face-face course format, prior to 2020, consisted of 4 days of lectures and workshop-based small group teaching, and one day of simulation.
-As the Covid-19 pandemic evolved, we transformed our course into a qualitatively successful online learning package for our August 2020 novices.
-Below are some examples of our August 2020 course feedback.
+We actively try to keep our content relevant to the developing needs of our novices.
+Since the start of the Covid-19 pandemic, we have transformed our course into a qualitatively successful hybrid learning package.
+Below are some examples of our course feedback.

 "It has been a fantastic course - both in content and execution!"